-(5) The historical performance of the applicant and related parties in providing cost-effective health care services.
+(5) The historical performance of the applicant and related or affiliated parties in providing cost-effective long-term care services.

-(0) The director shall consider the special needs and circumstances resulting from moral and ethical values and the free exercise of religious rights of health care facilities administered by religious organizations.
+(N) The director shall consider the special needs and circumstances resulting from moral and ethical values and the free exercise of religious rights of long-term care facilities administered by religious organizations.

-(P) The director shall consider the special needs and circumstances of children's hospitals, inner city hospitals, and small rural hospitals.
+(O) The director shall consider the special needs and circumstances of inner city and rural communities.

-(Q) The director shall consider the historical performance of the applicant and related parties in complying with previously granted certificates of need.
+(P) The director shall consider the historical performance of the applicant and related or affiliated parties in complying with previously granted certificates of need.

 Promulgated Under: 119.03